Elin-Modding-Resources/Elin.Docs/ja/articles/2_Getting Started/sourcesheet_setup.md

 Note that this the **sheet name**, not the file name.

+For organizing purposes:

++ You may put all these sheets into a single xlsx file.
-You may also split the sheets into multiple xlsx files for organizing purposes.
++ You may also split the sheets into multiple xlsx files.

 ## Data Rows